-BUS 188 Business Writing
+BUS 188♦ 3 credits Business Writing

 This course covers the preparation of reports used in business and industry.
 Emphasis is placed on clear, concise organization and presentation of material.
 Written and oral presentations, data compilation and basic research are included.
-Prerequisite: RHT 102 ♦ or RHT 138 ♦ Lecture: 3 hours
+Prerequisite: RHT 102 \$\phi\$ or RHT 138 \$\phi\$ Lecture: 3 hours

-3 credits BUS 200令 Introduction to Human Resource Management
+BUS 200 3 credits Introduction to Human Resource Management

-This overview course will include the human resource function as in integral part of top management; will determine skill mix and staffing, and analyze human resource needs.
+This overview course will include the human resource function as in integral part of top management and will determine skill mix and staffing, and analyze human resource needs.
 Motivation and leadership also will be covered.
-Lecture: 3 hours
+Lecture: 3 hours fication Institute's Certification Examination will be completed.
+Prerequisite: BUS 200

-BUS 205∻ 3 credits Problem Solving for Human Resources
+BUS 205 Problem Solving for Human Resources 3 credits

 Reviews the knowledge and skills to orient and train employees to be productive.
 Also discussed are the tasks of management, job management, personnel training and managing human behavior.
-A review for the Human Resource Certification Institute's certification examination will be completed.
-Prerequisite: BUS 200 ↔
+A review for the Human Resource Certi-

-BUS 210⇒ 3 credits Recruitment and Selection
+BUS 210 \$\phi\$ 3 credits Recruitment and Selection

 Overview of the recruitment and selection process from the human resource manager and the job applicant perspectives.
-The focus is on skill building and an understanding of issues, including human resources and career management.
+The focus is on skill building and an understanding of issues including human resources and career management.

-Prerequisite: BUS 200 \$ or concurrent enrollment
+Prerequisite: BUS 200 � or concurrent enrollment

-BUS 220 \$ 3 credits Training and Development
+BUS 220♦ 3 credits Training and Development

 Overview of the training/management development process from needs assessment to training design to training evaluation.
 Identification of the role of training in strategic human resource planning will be discussed.

-Prerequisite: BUS 200 ↔ or concurrent enrollment Lecture: 3 hours
+Prerequisite: BUS 200 ♦ or concurrent enrollment